edwardKGN/settlingBed_polyDisperse/README.md

 BUG:
 Current iteration, as of 16.06.2021, the particle breakage does not conserve number.
 Prior iteration without inclusion of breakage had converged successfuly indicating current issue should only be from breakage configuration

+RESOLVED:
+Expanded the bin size between particle diameters and it converged.